HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 When comparing configuration settings, you might notice differences in the settings that DX configures in containers.
 The following is a list of changes performed for Resource Environment Providers for containers/Kubernetes:

-- WCM WCMConfigService: Tuning changes as documented in the tuning task: [Portal server performance tuning tool](../../../deployment/manage/tune_servers/wp_tune_tool.md)
+- WCM WCMConfigService: Tuning changes as documented in the tuning task.
+Refer to [Portal server performance tuning tool](../../../deployment/manage/tune_servers/wp_tune_tool.md) for more information.
 - WP ConfigService: ```use.db.cache.invalidation.table``` and ```db.cache.invalidation.read.freq``` for cache replication. ```digitalAssets.useSSLDAM``` for DAM integration.
 - WCM DigitalAssetManagerService: ```enabled``` if using DAM.
-- WP CacheManagerService: Tuning changes as documented in the tuning task: [Portal server performance tuning tool](../../../deployment/manage/tune_servers/wp_tune_tool.md)
+- WP CacheManagerService: Tuning changes as documented in the tuning task.
+Refer to [Portal server performance tuning tool](../../../deployment/manage/tune_servers/wp_tune_tool.md) for more information.

 ### Configuration tasks changing resource environment providers